decred/dcrwallet/rpc/documentation/api.md

 - `uint32 expiry`: The expiry field of the transaction.

-- `TransactionDetails.TransactionType transaction_type`: The type of the transaction.
-Note the available types are defined in the [`TransactionDetails`](#transactiondetails) message.
+- `TransactionDetails.TransactionType transaction_type`: The type of the
+transaction.
+Note the available types are defined in the [`TransactionDetails`] (#transactiondetails) message.

 - `repeated Input inputs`: Information available on the inputs of the transaction.

   **Nested message:** `Input`

   - `bytes previous_transaction_hash`: The hash of the transaction from where this input is being spent.

   - `uint32 previous_transaction_index`: The index of the output, on the previous transaction, from where this input is being spent.

   - `TreeType tree`: The type of blockchain tree this input belongs to.